Last updated: 29 Jul 2020

 The scheme rapidly provides grants of up to £500 to voluntary and community groups to help them tackle the impacts of the outbreak and help those who are most vulnerable.

 Coronavirus (COVID-19) is already impacting business on Dartmoor and has the potential to significantly impact our rural economy.

 Whilst we as a National Park Authority are not in a position to provide legal advice or to provide public health advice, we can help share the various resources available for local businesses.
 These are available on the Business page.

-We are progressing some selection processes remotely, however recruitment to some vacant positions has been postponed until further notice.
-We will continue to keep in contact with shortlisted applicants and advise when we are in a position to proceed.
-There are no current vacancies.
+We are now progressing most selection processes remotely, however recruitment to some vacant positions has been postponed until further notice.
+Candidates shortlisted for those positions have already been contacted.